-Teaching Spanish in the Spanish Basic Language Program has been a meaningful and growing experience as a teacher and as a learner.
+Teaching Spanish at The Pennsylvania State University has been a meaningful and growing experience as a teacher and as a learner.
 It has given me the opportunity to work in an authentic teaching situation with real students wanting to learn Spanish.
 Teaching in this program has challenged me intellectually and has made me question some of the ideas that I had about teaching, especially with students from different language and culture backgrounds.
 It has allowed me to learn more about teaching and learn more about myself.

 To some extent, all humans are life-long learners.
 As rational animals, we are always asking and answering questions to make sense of the world around us.
 We are always improving and discovering.
 In many ways, this view of the world contributes to my appreciation of education.
 As a native Spanish speaker, my most defining characteristic as a teacher is that I am an avid learner.
 I became interested in languages from a very young age and have reached one of my life-goals: becoming a polyglot.
 However, another one of my on-going life goals is to help others learn languages, and become autonomous, critical thinkers and learners so that they can meet their own goals in their own lives.